Angeslab/Process-Journal/index.md

 ## Week 12: Pulse Sensor Integration and Design Refinement
-Focus: This week focused on integrating physiological sensing and finalizing the physical layout of the bracelet.
+Focus: This week focused on integrating physiological sensing and finalising the physical layout of the bracelet.

 Technical Progress:
 - Integrated a pulse sensor with the micro:bit and merged it with the existing emotional display code.